seal331/hidens-website/RUNNING.md

 Then, create `settings_local.py`, and add the following options as :

  ```
-PORT = 80 (Change it to something else if you want to)
+PORT = 80 (On *nix, this causes a permissions error if not ran as root, change the port or run it as root to resolve this)

 ENABLE_LOGGING = False (Logs every connection to the server in the terminal ouput.
 Set this to True if you want this)